-With this experience under his belt, he pursued an MSc in International Development with a minor in Sustainable Fisheries Management with Wageningen University in the Netherlands.
-During his Masters, Zacari spent eight months living and working in Indonesia, helping NGOs to establish new fisheries improvement projects (FIPs) for octopus and yellowfin tuna fisheries; and conducting research focused on the regulation of fish aggregation device (FAD) use by domestic tuna fishers.
+Zacari’s longstanding interest in sustainable fisheries started in Thailand and Uganda, where he explored freshwater fisheries management issues in the Mekong River and Lake Victoria, respectively.
+He also spent eight months living and working in Indonesia, helping NGOs to establish new fisheries improvement projects (FIPs) for octopus and yellowfin tuna fisheries; and conducting research focused on the regulation of fish aggregation device (FAD) use by domestic tuna fishers.

-I have really enjoyed the nature of the work that I have been privileged to do in Indonesia relating to tuna fisheries.
+I really enjoyed the nature of the work that I was privileged to do in Indonesia relating to tuna fisheries.
 A huge part of that enjoyment came from working closely with fishers and coming to understand their invaluable role within the tuna supply-chain.
-As such, I was particularly drawn to IPNLF as an organisation due their emphasis on social sustainability issues as well as environmental.
-I look forward to working with the IPNLF team here in London and playing a part in the important work they do in facilitating more sustainable tuna fisheriesZacari Edwards (Research Intern)
+As such, I was particularly drawn to IPNLF as an organisation due to their emphasis on social sustainability issues as well as environmental.
+I continue to enjoy working with the IPNLF team here in London and playing a part in the important work they do in facilitating more sustainable tuna fisheries.Zacari Edwards (Research Officer)